 Since campfire cooking with a Dutch oven requires handling hot coals, you might want to make sure you have a pair of tongs on hand.

-- Save your money and your meat: buy 2 lengths of tong you’re gonna use, rather than 1 you’re not.
+- Save your money and your meat: buy 2 lengths of kitchen utensils you’re gonna use, rather than 1 you’re not.
 It's easy to purchase the first thing that looks ok, but, he or she who buys cheap buy twice!
-The quality is apparent and the ease of use a bbq geeks dream!
+The quality is apparent and the ease of use a bbq geeks dream

 - Look the part and keep the tongs apart: it's important to know what your doing come meal time and the first rule of barbecue is not to mix raw with cooked by turning your chicken and then your steak for example - protect your reputation when cooking up a storm and throwing awesome backyard parties.
 You're the king now!

 - Cleaner kitchen gadgets = meaner meat: store your tongs and cooking utensils on your barbeque by the hanging loops so your grill accessories are at hand.There's nothing worse than having a messy environment when cooking, rule your cooking zone, home must haves!

 And speaking of handling hot coals (and hot cast-iron), you might want these too.

 - Heat-Resistant – Offering protection up to 450°F, our oven gloves with quilted lining offer improved comfort while cooking.
 They will also spare tender forearms from burns that can occur when your outdoor grill experiences a flare-up.
 They will not catch fire or melt when used near a flame.

 - Steam Resistant and Waterproof – Unlike fabric oven mitts, our silicone oven mitts won’t absorb liquids.
 The silicone part of the glove is entirely waterproof.
 They also helps protect hands while holding hot plates and dishware, working over the grill or reaching into ovens.
 You can also use it as a pot holder to grab a hot pot.